scipy/scipy/doc/source/tutorial/stats/sampling_nrou.rst

 verified.

-The algorithm is not changed if one replaces the pdf by a function that is proportional to it, e.g., by dropping unneccessary normalization factors.
+The algorithm is not changed if one replaces the pdf by a function that is proportional to it, e.g., by dropping unnecessary normalization factors.

-Intuitively, the method works well if A fills up most of the enclosing rectangle such that the probability is high that (U, V) lies in A whenever it lies in R as the number of required iterations becomes too large otherwise.
+Intuitively, the method works well if A fills up most of the enclosing rectangle such that the probability is high that (U, V) lies in A whenever it lies in R as the number of required iterations become too large otherwise.
 To be more precise, note that the expected number of iterations to draw (U, V) uniformly distributed on R such that (U, V) is also in A is given by the ratio ``area(R) / area(A) = 2 * v_max * (u_max - u_min) / area(pdf)``,